 - Prices include all permits for the Manalsu region and Tsum Valley

 Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery, who will display your name on the board at the arrival gate.
-You will be greeted by our representative and transferred to the hotel by private tourist vehicle.
-Overnight at hotel in Kathmandu.
+You will be greeted by our representative and transferred to your hotel by private tourist vehicle.
+Overnight in Kathmandu.

 Today is free for sightseeing in Kathmandu.
 You may wish to visit Durbar Square in the heart of the old city where the old Royal Palace, with its intricate woodcarving is located.
 The whole area is a maze of temples and images.
 Leading away from the square in all directions are narrow alleys, full of the most amazing variety of shops and stalls.
 Some of these landmarks are considered World Heritage Sites including the historic Bhaktapur Durbar Square, the famous ‘Monkey Temple’ Swayambhunath and Buddhists shrine Buddhanath which is one of the largest Stupas in the world.